41 Black Flowers and Plants You Can Plant in Your Garden

 Scientific name: Iris germanica

-Hello Darkness is one of the darkest perennial Iris that can live both outdoors and indoors.
+Hello Darkness is one of the darkest perennial Iris flowers that can live both outdoors and indoors.
 Each bulb produces up to 3 upright stems that hold 6 to 7 purple to black flowers.
 The petals are a mixture of erect and fall, bearded on the fall, and crimped for extra textural interest.
 It is a tall flower that reaches up to 37 inches in height with narrow leaves.

 Hello Darkness blooms in late spring through to early summer.
 The full or sheltered sun is needed, or a bright sunny window ledge if potting up indoors.
 When indoors, it blooms for longer.
 The leaves are semi-evergreen, and it has won many prestigious awards.
 It is hardy in zones 3 to 9 and needs sandy, well-drained soils.